NishantSCOE/Task-7-CyberSecurity-Internship---Elevate-Labs/report.md

 This task highlighted the importance of regularly managing browser extensions to maintain security and privacy.
 Key best practices for safely installing and managing extensions include:

 * **Install from Official Stores Only:** Only use the official Chrome Web Store or other trusted browser marketplaces.
-* **Review Permissions Carefully:** Before installing, always check what permissions an extension is requesting[cite: 10].
+* **Review Permissions Carefully:** Before installing, always check what permissions an extension is requesting.
 Be suspicious of permissions that seem excessive for the extension's function.

 * **Audit Regularly:** Periodically review your installed extensions and remove any you no longer use or recognize.